moderndatacompany/dataos.info/docs/resources/lens/dos_and_donts.md

     ```

-By adhering to these guidelines, you can avoid common pitfalls and ensure your lens functions correctly and efficiently.
+By adhering to these guidelines, you can avoid common pitfalls and ensure your Lens functions correctly and efficiently.